HansKristian-Work/vkd3d-proton/README.md

 ### GPU-assisted debugging

-If `VKD3D_CONFIG=descriptor_qa_checks` is set with a build which enables `-Denable_descriptor_qa=true`, all shaders (currently limited to DXIL) will be instrumented to check for invalid access.
+If `VKD3D_CONFIG=descriptor_qa_checks` is set with a build which enables `-Denable_descriptor_qa=true`, all shaders will be instrumented to check for invalid access.
 In the log, you will see this to make sure the feature is enabled.

 ```